syncfusion-content/blazor-docs/blazor/chart/working-with-data.md

 ---
 layout: post
 title: Working with Data in Blazor Charts Component | Syncfusion
-description: Learn here all about Working with Data in Syncfusion Blazor Charts component and more.
+description: Learn here all about Working with Data in the Syncfusion Blazor Charts component and different data binding methods.
 platform: Blazor
 control: Chart
 documentation: ug